 They call it the Banana Pancake Trail.
 The tired backpacking route across the Southeast Asian peninsula — Thailand, Cambodia, Laos, and Vietnam — is known in the travel world as the Banana Pancake Trail, so called for the many stalls selling banana pancakes that are widely sold in the cities

-I wasn’t supposed to return, but it was just too irresistible.
+Last updated: February 2018 I wasn’t supposed to return, but it was just too irresistible.
 The first time I set foot in the Angkor Archaeological Park, I was on a solo backpacking trip across continental Southeast Asia.
-Siem Reap was not part of my original route, but it would be such a shame to
+Siem Reap was not part of my original route, but it would be